slv87645/flask-starter-app/README.md

 ![delete button](doc_img_step7/image11.png)

 For our href link tied to each delete button, we purposely set each link to route to /delete_people/item.id, effectively passing the ‘id’ of the person we want to delete with the route itself so we can access it easily in our app.py.
 When a user clicks a delete button, it routes to our delete_people page with the id of the person in the associated row entry.
 So for example, if we click the delete button on row 1 of our table with say “William Adama - id 1”, our click routes us to /delete_people/1 .
-Now let’s get back to our app.py and create that delete route.
+Now let’s get back to our app.py and create that delete route with this information in mind.

 ![delete route](doc_img_step7/image12.png)

 So as you can see at the top, our delete button link matches our app delete route.
 Our delete_people function just below is passed that ‘id’ variable directly from the route.
-We utilize a DELETE query, and we want to delete from bsg_people of the person with the associated id.
+We utilize a DELETE query, and we want to delete from bsg_people the person with the associated id.
 After executing our query, similar to our past code blocks, we route back to /people.
+Note that we never render a template akin to our /people route.
+We simply redirect back to /people.
+So while the /delete_people route exists, it never actually loads a page to display to the user, it all executes behind the scenes when the user clicks 'delete' and then immediately redirects them back to /people.

-You should be picking up the pattern here now.
-Route, method (if applicable), grab form inputs (if applicable), create desired query, execute desired query, load page.
+You should be picking up the overall pattern here after two functionalities.
+Create route, set method (if applicable), grab form inputs (if applicable), create desired query, execute desired query, load page.

 ## Update/Edit